sbkrogers/agile-2017/PITCHME.md

 2. Don't know what our velocity is
 3. Everyone knows what done means
 4. How do you present an API?
+5. API not clearly defined the start

 ---

+### Question - what is "architecture in Agile?

 ## Resources